splunk/public-o11y-docs/gdi/opentelemetry/legacy-otel-mappings.rst

-The migration impact report extracts information from your dataset about stakeholders, meaning the people who created object types or are affected by changes to them because they’re on email lists of employees to be notified in the event of, for example, a detector being triggered by a critical alert condition.
+The migration impact report extracts information from your dataset about stakeholders, meaning the people who created object types or are affected by changes to them because they're on email lists of employees to be notified in the event of, for example, a detector being triggered by a critical alert condition.